ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-10-10-buying-an-old-mercedes-1113-truck.md

 The more I thought about these trucks, the more I wanted to give it a try.
 I knew that I didn't want to own and maintain two classic vehicles in parallel.
 So, if I'd buy one of these trucks I'd sooner or later have to pass my van to someone else which was a crazy thought.
 I loved my [Mercedes 508]({% post_url 2020-11-26-presenting-my-mercedes-508d %}) which seemed like the perfect van: It was very short, yet big enough for everything I needed: There was a shower, a kitchen, a bed, a wood-stove, a table, seats, storage and a toilet.

 I've always considered my van as the perfect vehicle.
 But there is no perfect.
 My van was much more easy to drive and park than a truck.
 But the small size also had some negative aspects: If I wanted to sleep comfortable, I had to lower the table and convert the seating area into a bed.
 The pillows were fine but not as comfortable as a regular mattress of a permanent bed.
 The shower cabin was big enough but I always had to remove the toilet before taking a shower.
 I also realized that my storage reached its limits when people would stay with me for more than just a week.
 For more than 4 years I got used to live in 6 square meters.
-But after experience the truck in Munich I realized that more space really made a difference.
+But after experiencing the truck in Munich, I realized that more space really made a difference.

 ## Making a decision

-I spent endless nights thinking about trucks, the pros and cons, when I finally decided to give it a try.
-I was motivated for a new project and I could always sell the truck and keep my van if I would realize that a truck wouldn't be the right thing for my lifestyle.
+I had spent endless nights thinking about trucks, the pros and cons, when I finally decided to give it a try.
+I was motivated for a new project and I could always sell the truck and keep my van if I would realize that a truck wouldn't be the right choice for my lifestyle.

 After all my research, I had a clear idea of what I wanted: A Mercedes 1113 with the OM352 engine equipped with a turbo; single tyres in the back, on-demand four-wheel drive, all the paper work to get the truck registered as a classic motorhome, little to no rust and of course a solid technical condition.
 I didn't have any requirements for the cabin: empty, poorly designed or actually matching my needs.
 I was either willing to pay a lower price for a cabin that I would have to rework or paying a suitable price for a cabin that already offered what I needed.